-The applicant must demonstrate that the proposed development is matter of right, or that approval from the Board of Zoning Adjustment has applicable zoning approvals have been obtained applied for.
-For any variances and/or special exceptions.
-If the proposed project that requires a more substantial zoning decision, such as approval of a or design review, the Map Amendment application, Stage 2 Planned Unit Development (PUD), final approval of the) application, Design Review application, or consolidated PUD (or other applicable case) application is required to have been submitted to the Zoning Commission before application submission.
+The applicant must demonstrate that the proposed development is matter of right, or that applicable zoning approvals have been applied for.
+For any proposed project that requires a more substantial zoning decision or design review, the Map Amendment application, Stage 2 Planned Unit Development (PUD) application, Design Review application, or consolidated PUD application is required to have been submitted to the Zoning Commission before application submission.

-If thea project is in a Historic District or requires approval from the Historic Preservation Review Board (HPRB) for any other reason, HPRB approval of the conceptual design is required before application submission.
+If a project is in a Historic District or requires approval from the Historic Preservation Review Board (HPRB) for any other reason, HPRB approval of the conceptual design is required before application submission.